• Skip to content

 How a New Jersey Disability Benefits Attorney Can Help

 The ERISA claims procedure can be confusing, particularly if you are already dealing with an illness or injury that requires you to devote your time and attention to your recovery.
 While the plan administrators are required to establish reasonable claims procedures and follow certain rules, you must also comply with the process set forth in the plan documents — or risk losing your ability to access benefits.
-If you are struggling with getting this done, a New Jersey disability benefits attorney can work with you to put together a claim and handle any appeals, if necessary.
+If you are struggling with getting this done, a New Jersey disability attorney can work with you to put together a claim and handle any appeals, if necessary.

 At Bross & Frankel, we are dedicated to working with individuals who are unable to work due to illness or injury.
 We are highly skilled at helping our clients through the ERISA claims procedure, from filing the initial claim to advocating for our clients at the appeals level, to filing a federal lawsuit if necessary.
-If you are considering filing a long-term disability benefits claim,contact our office today at 856-795-8880, or reach out online.
+If you are considering filing a long-term disability benefits claim, contact our office today at 856-795-8880, or reach out online.

 Primary Sidebar